Exception Hierarchy

 LexaError (Base Exception)

-All Lexa-specific exceptions inherit fromLexaError
+All Lexa-specific exceptions inherit fromLexaError.

 from cerevox import Lexa, LexaError